LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 The Emerging consultancy has highlighted the performance of the University of Navarra as one of the most outstanding centres in Europe and classifies it as a "rising star".
 It has also highlighted "its steady rise in the ranking" in recent years.

-According to this consultancy firm, employability has become a strategic objective for universities around the world.
-According to Emerging, the university system must train graduates who are digitally prepared, with social skills, a scientific mentality and what are known as soft skills, centred on the ability to empathise, work in teams and reason with others.
+According to agreement , employability has become a strategicgoal for universities around the world.
+The university system must, says Emerging, train graduates who are digitally prepared, with social skills, scientific mentality and what are called soft skills, focused on the ability to empathize, work in teams and reason with others.

-According to Roberto Cabezas, Director of Career Services at the University, "this position, which we appreciate and value, is the result, firstly, of the quality of our students and alumni, and their high capacity to contribute to the professional development of their working environment.
-It reinforces our ongoing commitment to the transfer of talent to society, and also to excellence in meeting the recruiting needs and demands of the national and international companies that place their trust in our University".
+According to Roberto Cabezas, director of Career Services of the University, "this position, which we appreciate and value, is the result, first of all, of the quality of our students and alumni, and of their high capacity to contribute to the professional development of their work environment.
+It reinforces our permanent commitment to the transfer of talent to society, and also to excellence in meeting the recruiting needs and demands of the national and international companies that rely on our University".